 In the Old Fruitmarket the listed ironmongery and original greengrocers’ signs have been retained and refurbished.
 You wouldn’t be surprised to see Eliza Doolittle looking down from the balcony.

 West on the Green

 The final choice in my 10 best wedding venues in Glasgow was a bit of a surprise to me.
 Going back through all my best Glasgow wedding venues this one really jumped out!

 Lots of wedding venues claim to be unique but there aren’t many where you can tie the knot by the copper kettles and mash tun!
-As well as that, the venue is housed within the Templeton Building affectionately known as the Old Carpet Factory.
+As well as that, the venue is housed within the Templeton Building affectionately known as the Old Carpet Factory – a Glasgow landmark.

 The West Courtyard incorporates the industrial grandeur of a full production brewery providing a pretty special backdrop for any style of wedding while the exposed brickwork and warm wood panelling offer a rustic finish.

 It’s a very flexible space for you to stamp your own style on the occasion.
 Glasgow Green provides a wonderful space for outdoor pictures.

 So what did you think of my choice of the 10 Best Wedding Venues in Glasgow?
 There are so many to choose from it’s been really tough narrowing them down.
 As well as that, I haven’t been to them all yet!

 Are you planning to get married in Glasgow?
 And do you like the style of my natural unposed and candid documentary wedding photography?
 If so, why not drop me a line to see if I’m free for your big day.